 "Play is often talked about as if it were a relief from serious learning.
 But for children, play is serious learning.
 Play is really the work of childhood." –Mr. Rogers

 We are lucky to have so many great playgrounds and parks in Douglas County and surrounding areas to explore.
-From swings and slides to climbing walls and water features, our parks and playgrounds keep my kids active, are a great place to meet old friends (and make new ones), and they're FREE!
+From swings and slides to climbing walls and water features, our parks and playgrounds keep my kids active, and are a great place to meet old friends — and make new ones!

-Following is our list of what we consider to be some of the BEST parks in Douglas County and surrounding areas.
-Several have splash pads too, which makes them the perfect destination for summer's hottest days!
+Following is a list of some of our favorite parks in Douglas County, as well as a few outside our local area that we like to visit at least once a year.
+Several have splash pads, making them the perfect destination for summer's hottest days!
 Locations are listed alphabetically.

 5001 S. Inca, Englewood

-What we love about Belleview Park: Located next to Pirates Cove, it's famous for the Farm and the Train (both are $2 per person and open throughout the summer except for Mondays).
-It also has two playgrounds with a covered picnic area between them, plenty of room to run around, and a shallow creek filled with wading children.
+What we love about Belleview Park: Located next to Pirates Cove, it's known for the Englewood Farm & Train (both are $2.50 per person and open daily throughout the summer).
+It also has two playgrounds with a covered picnic area, plenty of room to run around, and a shallow creek filled with wading children.
 You'll want to have two pairs of shoes for each person when you visit this park: closed-toe shoes for the farm and water shoes for wading.

 1390 Clear Sky Way, Castle Rock